mhyder1/donation-client/README.md

-# Registration Page user story
+# Landing Page user story

 ## Google map API is  the background
 ## The header is displayed